Explore a bevy of museums and historical houses, plus a famous sculpture garden.

 One of the first avenues given a name in Grand Rapids, Michigan, was Wealthy Street.
 But money was not the reason.
 Wealthy Davis was the wife of a local judge.
 That story is one of many you learn when you visit Grand Rapids.

-Grand Rapids is in western Michigan, 60 miles west of the capital city of Lansing.
+First, Grand Rapids is in western Michigan, 60 miles west of the capital city of Lansing.
 The Heritage Hill Historic District, just east of downtown, includes a portion of Wealthy Street, plus much more.
-It’s one of the largest urban historic districts in the United States.
+Also, it’s one of the largest urban historic districts in the United States.
 Its 1,300 homes date from the 1840s and represent more than 60 architectural styles.

 One fabulous house was owned by clothier Meyer May, designed by internationally acclaimed architect Frank Lloyd Wright, and lovingly restored by furniture builder Steelcase Inc.